TheMannu/Kubernetes/Kubernetes-Basics.md

 Kubernetes is highly versatile, making it ideal for deploying, scaling, and managing containerized applications in various environments.

 Kubernetes is a powerful container management and orchestration tool that provides several key features to manage and deploy containerized applications efficiently.
 Here are its core features:

+### 1. **Deployment**:
+   - Manages Pods and ReplicaSets, ensuring that the desired state of your application is maintained across the cluster.